 At the height of the fighting between commandos and government forces on Saturday (September 19), Jordanian national television broadcast film showing the strength of the government troops.

-At the height of the fighting between commandos and government forces on Saturday (September 19), Jordanian national television broadcast film showing the strength of the government troops.
+Background: At the height of the fighting between commandos and government forces on Saturday (September 19), Jordanian national television broadcast film showing the strength of the government troops.
 Monitored in Israel, the broadcast showed Jordanian government forces moving over assault course and British-made tanks in the streets of Amman.
 Superimposed over the televised picture were images of people singing pro-government songs.

 In another major move by the Jordanian government on Friday two Royal Jordanian Airlines aircraft were ordered to fly to Nicosia Airport from Beirut for security reasons.
 The airport at Amman has been closed during the recent fighting and it is not known when it will re-open or how long the airliners would stay in Nicosia.
 Airport sources said they carried no passengers.